typst/packages/packages/preview/songb/0.1.0/tests/song.typ

 #song(
   title: "Pseudo German song",
-  title_index: "German song",
+  title-index: "German song",
-  references: ("with a title_index of \"German song\"","to set it up somewhere else in the index",) )[]
+  references: ("with a title-index of \"German song\"","to set it up somewhere else in the index",) )[]

 #song(
   title: "Hidden song",
-  title_index: "",
+  title-index: "",
-  references: ("with an empty title_index to hide from the index",) )[
+  references: ("with an empty title-index to hide from the index",) )[
   With a reference
 ]